The Wesleys in Putney

 The greatest change to the church fabric after the war, came in 1993.
 After many years of debates, plans and schemes, the church was re-opened following a complete internal re-modelling.
 The pews and organ were removed and the open, more flexible worship space we now have was revealed.
 This transformation involved a huge amount of time, effort and dedication from all those involved, and its successful completion is a tribute to their faith and commitment.
 This was an incredible example of a sympathetic re-development of an old church building, that continues to be a blessing for the congregation and community today.

-In 2020, the Church is looking forward to celebrating its 150th anniversary with a series of events, projects and services.
+As 2020 approaches, the Church is looking forward to celebrating its 150th anniversary with a series of events, projects and services.

 Much of this information came from Leslie Farmer's excellent book, 'The Putney Story: A History of Putney Methodism', produced for the church's centenary in 1970.